-- 30. The majority of experiments in the literature pertaining to the effects of xenobiotics on the gut microbiota have been performed in animals, mostly in mice.
+49 The majority of experiments in the literature pertaining to the effects of xenobiotics on the gut microbiota have been performed in animals, mostly in mice.
 A brief description of recent papers is given in Appendix 4 in Table 1 (metals), 2 (pesticides), 3 (antibiotics) and 4 (miscellaneous).
 While changes on rodent gut flora may not relate directly to the changes that may take place in humans, they indicate whether an effect can be caused, which may not be possible or ethical to show with humans.
-The findings are briefly summarised below: - 31.
-In the animal studies, xenobiotics of all types affected the balance of the phyla in the gut. - 32.
-Heavy metals such as arsenic, cadmium and lead tended to reduce the F/B ratio and lead to reduced SCFA production, increased oxidative stress.
+The findings are briefly summarised below:

+50 In the animal studies, xenobiotics of all types affected the balance of the bacterial phyla in the gut.
+Heavy metals such as arsenic, cadmium and lead tended to reduce the F/B ratio and lead to reduced SCFA production and increased oxidative stress.
 Iron, copper and nanoparticulate titanium, silver and gold tended to increase the F/B ratio but also reduced SCFA production.
-All of the metals tested affected various genera to different degrees. - 33.
-Organophosphate insecticides (chlorpyrifos, diazinon and malathion) and the carbamate aldicarb, which all exert their intended activity via acetylcholinesterase inhibition were not found to have any single specific effect on the microbiota but all affected the taxonomic balance to certain degrees.
+All of the metals tested affected various genera to different degrees.

+51 Organophosphate insecticides (chlorpyrifos, diazinon and malathion) and the carbamate aldicarb, which all exert their intended activity via acetylcholinesterase inhibition, were not found to have any single specific effect on the microbiota but all affected the taxonomic balance to certain degrees.
 Different studies found an increase in oxidative stress, greater expression of virulence genes and effects on host lipid metabolism.
 Glyphosate also affected the taxonomic balance but, in one study, this effect was found to be reduced in the presence of pre-formed aromatic amino acids in the gut.

-- 34. Antibiotics (lactams and non-lactams) changed the balance of microbiota by decreasing some taxa but also by increasing others.
+52 Antibiotics (lactams and non-lactams) changed the balance of microbiota by decreasing some taxa but also by increasing others.
 In some cases, resistance to the antibiotic used increased.
+The study of Zhang et al (2013) indicated that knowledge of the pharmacokinetics of an antibiotic could be used to tailor how it should be used to best leave the gut flora unaffected, i.e. if it is not excreted in bile then a parenteral route could be used.

+53 A range of other compounds has been tested on the gut microbiota of rats and mice.
+This includes artificial sweeteners, mycotoxins, ethanol, dioxins, flame retardants and BPA.
+Different studies found a variety of taxonomic changes, sometimes with increases in potentially inflammatory conditions and decrease in "beneficial" bacteria, although this was not universally the case.

+54 Wheeler et al (2016) tested the effects of the fungicide fluconazole on the gut mycobiota of mice and found changes in the titre of various species (Candida spp reduced, Aspergillus spp and others increased) that were concomitant with increased severity of DSS-induced colitis and house-dust-mite-extract-induced allergic airway disease.

-The study of Zhang et al (2013) indicated that knowledge of the pharmacokinetics of an antibiotic could be used to tailor how it should be used to best leave the gut flora unaffected, i.e. if it is not excreted in bile then a parenteral route could be used. - 35.
-A range of other compounds have been tested on the gut microbiota of rats and mice.
-These include artificial sweeteners, mycotoxins, ethanol, dioxins, flame retardants and BPA.
-Different studies found a variety of taxonomic changes, sometimes with increases in potentially inflammatory conditions and decrease in "beneficial" bacteria, although this was not universally the case. - 36.
-The data from animal studies suggests that almost anything consumed may have the effect of changing the balance of the gut microbiota, sometimes in what would appear to be a detrimental direction, possibly indicating increased risk of growth of pathogens, reduction in the barrier function and health of the gut epithelium and thence systemic effects on the host.
-However, results vary between studies: what is observed for is not the same in all cases and conditions differ between studies and there is little indication as to whether changes are toxic or adaptive.
+55 The data from animal studies suggest that almost anything consumed may have the effect of changing the balance of the gut microbiota, sometimes in what would appear to be a detrimental direction.
+This might indicate increased risk of the growth of pathogens, reduction in both the barrier function and the health of the gut epithelium and thence may lead to systemic effects on the host.
+However, results vary between studies: the parameters chosen to be observed are not the same in all cases, conditions differ between studies and there is little indication as to whether changes are toxic or adaptive.
 There is also widespread extrapolation of results to the human condition.